 ZenGRC Helps Secure Your Data

-ZenGRC automatically updates real-time with compliance regulation changes, so you don’t have to.
+ZenGRC automatically updates in real-time with compliance regulation changes, so you don’t have to.
 Policies and procedures are revision-controlled and easy to find in the document repository.
 Workflow management features offer easy tracking, automated reminders, and audit trails.
 Insightful reporting and dashboards provide visibility to gaps and high-risk areas.

 With Zen, you’ll always know where you stand and be able to address compliance gaps as soon as they occur.
 Request a free demo today to see how ZenGRC is part of a broader data security strategy.